 Please refer to terms and conditions and our privacy policy that govern the release and delivery of the bundle items.

 When you purchase your branded domain, it needs to be transferred to a registrar account in your name.
-Max Branded covers any expenses that may arise in the release side with our registrar, however, you are responsible for whatever fees your registrar of choice imposes on the transfer in.
-Some registrars charge a fee to transfer in a domain, but usually registrars only charge a one year extension to the domain registration, effectively transferring the domain in at no charge.
-The registration fee is due for all domain names, on a yearly basis, as a normal expense of owning a domain.
+Max Branded covers expenses associated with the release from our registrar(s), however, you are responsible for the fees your registrar of choice collects to transfer your new domain(s) in.
+Usually registrars only charge a one year extension to the domain registration, effectively transferring the domain in at no charge, since all domain owners must pay the registration fee on a yearly basis.
+It is a normal expense of owning a domain, the same as tag renewal fees are a normal expense of owning a car.

 Once the bundle payment clears, Escrow.com notifies Max Branded that they are holding the funds related to the purchase of the domain(s), and we are to deliver our part of the agreement.

-Max Branded gives you the auth code to start the domain transfer of the domain(s), and provides you with the bonus items per the domain purchase agreement.
+Max Branded gives you the auth code(s) to start the domain transfer(s) of the domain(s), and provides you with the bonus items per the domain purchase agreement.

-You use the auth code we have provided you, to transfer the domain(s) into your account in the registar you chose.
+You use the auth code(s) we have provided you, to transfer the domain(s) into your account in the registar you chose.

-The transaction with Escrow.com has an inspection period, where you can ensure you have received what we promised to deliver.
-Either by express communication acknowledging the receipt of the marketing resources and auth code that worked transferring the domain(s) into your registrar account, or by implicit acceptance by not denying the receipt (you are in control), the funds are approved to be released to Max Branded.
+The transaction with Escrow.com has an inspection period of 4 days, where you have full ownership of the domain and can ensure you have indeed received what we promised to deliver.
+You can confirm approval by express communication acknowledging the receipt of the marketing resources and auth code(s) that worked transferring the domain(s) into your registrar account, or implicitly accept by simply not denying the receipt.
+Either way, you are in control.

-With the acceptance of receipt of the domain and bonus resources, per the terms mutually agreed upon in advance, Escrow.com releases payment to Max Branded, and the transaction is concluded.
+With the acceptance of receipt of the domain(s) and bonus resources, per the terms mutually agreed upon in advance, Escrow.com releases payment to Max Branded, and the transaction is concluded.